MarcusAfolabi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 15. Count that word

 15-countthatword: Bash script that displays the number of lines containing the pattern "bin" in the file /etc/passwd.

+16. What's next?

+16-whatsnext: Bash script that displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd.